 At GNC, they use the same pricing as calorease.com, but offer member discounts.
-The 180-count at GNC, for example, costs members $34.99.
-(Note that Calorease disappeared from GNC’s website, which is possibly due to high demand.
-We’ll keep an eye on this to determine if that is temporary or permanent.)
+The 180-count at GNC, for example, costs members $36.99.

-There have been a few studies published regarding FBCx, incluidng:
+There have been a few studies published regarding FBCx, including:

 - The benefits of early intervention in obese diabetic patients with FBCx: a new dietary fibre (Grunberger G, Jen KL, Artiss JD., 2007).
 This study concluded, “FBCx has thus shown promising benefits in weight maintenance, a reduction of blood lipids and an increase in adiponectin levels.
 It can be easily incorporated into a diabetic management regimen.”

 - The beneficial effects of ?-cyclodextrin on blood lipids and weight loss in healthy humans (Comerford KB, Artiss JD, Jen KL, Karakas SE, 2011).
 This study found that FBCx works in non-obese people as well, concluding, “These results suggest that a-CD exerts its beneficial health effects on body weight and blood lipid profile in healthy nonobese individuals, as previously reported in obese individuals with type 2 diabetes.”

 - Earlier studies on rats saw promise with the new fiber, such as this study which concluded, “It would appear that FBCx might be effective in reducing body weight gain and improving metabolic syndrome.”

 Side Effects of FBCx